Find free research literature and more for your lifelong learning and evidence-based professional practice.

 Will you be working in a low GNI (Gross National Income) country?

 There are programs that bring online journal access, for example, to certain countries.
 See Research4Life under the Online Journals & Articles tab, above.

 Some countries have a web portal to access licensed journals, databases, online books, and other resources.
 Example: Infomed, Red de Salud de Cuba.

 Learn about library card, borrowing, and other privileges for Berkeley alumni.

-Visit our guide on Freely Available Resources for Research guide for subject areas beyond Public Health.
+Visit our guide on Freely Available Resources for Research guide for other subject areas.